AiM-Technologyz/UpDawg-Smart-Contract/README.md

 <br>

 ## What is UpDawg?
 UpDawg Smart Contract is a TRC20 contract on the TRON blockchain.
-The smart contract consists of a token (UDAWG) with an in-built DEX (dawgDEX).
+The Smart Contract consists of a token (UDAWG) with an in-built DEX (dawgDEX).
 UDAWG is a Proof Of Reserve token backed by TRX.
 UDAWG can be purchased & sold on the dawgDEX.

 <br>
 <br>